 Books are better when you share them with friends.
 And my books are filled with topics that spark great discussion!
-If you're in a book group that would like to read ONE MORE DAY please email me about an author visit in person or on Skype: email@example.com.
+If you're in a book group that would like to read any of my books, please email me about an author visit in person or on Skype: firstname.lastname@example.org.
 Or you can order personalized autographed books for your club through my local indie here.
-Or just use these questions as a guide, and let the controversy ensue . . .
+For ONE MORE DAY, you can use these questions as a guide, and let the controversy ensue . . .

 SERIOUS SPOILER ALERT IF YOU READ FURTHER!